2024-25

 Groww charts offered P90 load time of 700ms from 2s of trading view.
 Users noticed faster opening.

-75% of daily chart users now use Groww Charts over Trading View
+75% of daily chart users use Groww Charts over Trading View

-Reach out for latest stats & more details
+Reach out for more details